CalvinGonsalves/date_checker/README.md

-isYesterday | Returns true if date is yesterday isLastWeek | Returns true if date is from last week isThisWeek | Returns true if date is from current week isThisMonth | Returns true if date is present in current month
+isYesterday | Returns true if date is yesterday isLastWeek | Returns true if date is from last week isThisWeek | Returns true if date is from current week isNextWeek | Returns true if date is from following week isThisMonth | Returns true if date is present in current month

 By default, **isLastWeek** and **isThisWeek** will return the result based on [Monday...Sunday] format.
 If the Sunday is desired as the first day of the week, use the setter `sundayAsStartOfWeek`to acheive the result based on [Sunday...Saturday] week format.